pbojinov/request-ip/README.md

 request-ip
 =========

-> A small node.js module to retrieve the request's IP address
+> A small node.js module to retrieve the request's IP address.

 Maintainer: [Petar Bojinov](https://github.com/pbojinov)

+## Use Case

+Getting the user's IP for geolocation.

 ## Installation